 Meta Ads and housing-ad compliance

-Meta can be useful for seller education, valuation lead magnets, neighborhood updates, open house promotion, database growth and agent reputation.
-The strongest creative usually uses local knowledge rather than broad claims.
+Meta can be useful for seller education, valuation lead magnets, neighborhood updates, open house promotion, permission-based database growth and agent reputation.
+Creative grounded in specific, supportable local knowledge is generally more useful than broad superiority claims.

 Useful angles include: